AlexxYank/FetchTradingNewsService/README.md

 2. The `DataService` fetches data from the API, enriches it, and stores it in the configured database.
 3. The `NewsBackgroundService` runs in the background and triggers the `DataService` to fetch and store data periodically.

+## Pros and Cons

+Pros:

+Provides a centralized web API for accessing and managing news data Separation of concerns with distinct service components Easy scalability and extensibility with API endpoints
+Cons:

+Requires additional development for API endpoints and authorization May require additional setup and configuration for hosting the API

 ## Dependencies

 - HttpClient: Used for making HTTP requests.